List of unusual dismissals in international cricket: Men's One Day International cricket

-T20I cricket
+Men's Twenty20 International cricket

 The first instance of an unusual dismissal in T20Is occurred in June 2017, when England's Jason Roy was given out obstructing the field in a match against South Africa.

 The T20I between Ghana and Sierra Leone on 17 December 2023 is notable for featuring two separate unusual dismissals.
 First, Sierra Leone's Abass Gbla made intentional contact with Ghana's Godfred Bakiweyem while Bakiweyem was attempting to run Gbla out, resulting in Gbla being given out obstructing the field.
 Later, Bakiweyem himself failed to be ready to receive the next ball in the stipulated time following the dismissal of Samson Awiah and was given out timed out.